-For any issue not mentioned, run diagnostics and provide a test result and debug log to your Trend Micro Deep Discovery Inspector support provider.
+For any issue not mentioned, run diagnostics to give test results and debug logs to your Trend Micro Deep Discovery Inspector support provider.

-- 1. To run diagnostics, open the Preconfiguration Console and do the following: - a.
-Select 4) System Tasks, and press ENTER. - a.
+- 1. Open the preconfiguration console. - 2.
+Select 4) System Tasks, and press ENTER. - 3.
 Follow the instructions in Performing a Diagnostic Test in the Deep Discovery Inspector Installation and Deployment Guide.

-- 2. To obtain the debug log: - a.
+- 4. Generate a debug log. - a.
 Go to https://<appliance IP address>/html/ troubleshooting.htm. - b.
-In the left panel, click Debug Logs. - c.
-In Debug Log Settings, set the debug level to Debug for the related module.
+Go to Logs > Debug Logs - c.
+Under Debug Log Settings, set the debug level to Debug for the modules you want to debug.